seay28/datasharingframework.github.io/docs/src/intro/info/architecture.md

 ![BPE](/photos/info/architecture/bpe-dark.svg#dark)

-For communication between the DSF BPE and the DSF FHIR server, websocket connections over HTTPS (WSS) and HTTPS are used.
-These FHIR subscriptions over WSS of Task and QuestionnaireResponse resources are used to provide new work requests to the BPE.
-When the BPE is started, it first reads the accumulated requests via HTTPS and then processes the active requests via websocket messages.
-The BPE always creates updates and new resources over HTTPS.
+The DSF BPE uses websocket (WSS) and webservice (HTTPS) connections to communicate with the DSF FHIR server.
+FHIR resources are created, read, updated and deleted via HTTP requests against the FHIR webservice API.
+The FHIR subscription mechanism is used to communicate Task resources with status 'requested' and QuestionnaireResponse resources with status 'completed' to the BPE via websockets.
+When the BPE starts and before the websocket connections are established, 'requested' Task resources and 'completed' QuestionnaireResponse not seen by the BPE are read via webservice requests.

 ## Flexible Deployment
 The deployment of the architecture is flexible.
 The organisations can be deployed as a *star* schema (left) or as a *mesh* schema (right).
 In the Star schema (left), all Data Integration Centres (DIC) are connected to a central node (CRR - Central Research Repository), which transfers the information to all nodes (DIC).
 For security reasons, a data transfer hub (DTH) is connected upstream, which provides additional security so that the medical data is never transferred together with the authenticating data.